 Leczo is a Hungarian recipe that will work during the summer and autumn when tomatoes, peppers, and courgettes are in abundance.
 But also in the winter when you need something to warm up your belly and sometimes your heart.
-It’s easy to prepare a big batch.
+Preparing a big batch is easy.
 If you can use Hungarian paprika powder, it smells divine.

 - 2 Tbsp lard